juvs/s3-bucket-browser/README.md

 **Notes** I recommend create specific user or roles to access bucket to browse, then generate their access key, for now this code is intent only for browse, then no need to create a user with other privileges just use ListObjects.
 Check this link http://docs.aws.amazon.com/IAM/latest/UserGuide/PoliciesOverview.html

-1.Copy the files on your web site.
+1) Copy the files on your web site.
 Could be based on Apache or IIS.

-2.Modify the setting in file js/config.js
+2) Modify the setting in file js/config.js

     var AWS_AccessKeyId = ''; //Your credentials for specific user and privileges var AWS_SecretAccessKey = ''; //Your credentials for specific user and privileges